bahrus/trans-render/README.md

 4. Replace the element with some other content.

 > [!Note]
-> The method specified may be called more than once:  Once, when the element is found.
-But if the element is removed from the DOM fragment, it will also be called.
-The difference between the two can be determined by the third parameter, the engagement context object.
-When the element is found, the context object has field type: onMount.
-When the element is removed from the fragment, it has type: onDisconnect.
+> The e object has three different optional methods than can be specified:  "do", "undo" and "forget".  "do" is invoked when the matching element is encountered.
+Undo is when a previously matching element no longer matches.
+Forget is when a previously matching element becomes disconnected.

 ### Example 6a - Single engagement